Retailers and Data Science, ML, AI

 The margins are further eroded from promotions and over-stock clearance.

-In this hypercompetitive world, delivering an engaging Customer Experience is not any longer a strategic approach to achieve some of the retailers business objectives but a mere survival necessity.
+In this hypercompetitive world, delivering an engaging multi-channel Customer Experience is not any longer a strategic approach to achieve some of the retailers business objectives but a mere survival necessity.
 Koppel said: “In evolving with our customers, we made significant investments to enable customers to shop in multiple ways.
 This has resulted in market share gains, but also structural changes to our operating costs.”

 Digital Management Conundrum/Nightmare

-The shift from e-commerce -> digital is obviously causing nightmares everywhere.
+The shift from e-commerce -> data-driven digital is obviously causing nightmares everywhere.
 Nordstrom isn’t alone, with Koppel’s comments echoing those of other retail executives who have also highlighted the impact online operations have had on their business.

 According to the CEO of Michael Kors CEO John Idol, “Unfortunately today, e-commerce generates a lower operating profit for us than four-wall brick-and-mortar.
 We think over time that will reverse itself, but, as you know, when the consumer requires free delivery, free return, wonderful packaging, plus there’s a new trend that people are buying multiple sizes of things to try them out at home and then return them, that all is a negative headwind for us.” he said during his company’s quarterly earnings call.